 The regulatory framework for the collection, use, safeguarding, sharing, transfer and other processing of personal information worldwide is rapidly evolving and is likely to remain uncertain for the foreseeable future.
 Globally, virtually every jurisdiction in which we operate has established its own data security and privacy frameworks with which we must comply.
-For example, the collection, use, disclosure, transfer or other processing of personal data. including personal health data, of individuals in the European Economic Area, or EEA, is subject to the European Union General Data Protection Regulation (EU) 2016/679, or the GDPR, as well as national data protection laws in effect in the member states of the EEA.
-The GDPR went into effect in May 2018, and imposes stringent requirements on companies that process personal data, including requirements relating to processing health-related and other sensitive data, obtaining consent of the individuals to whom the personal data relates, establishing a legal basis for processing, providing information to individuals regarding data processing activities, implementing safeguards to protect the security and confidentiality of personal data that requires the adoption of administrative, physical and technical safeguards to protect such information, providing notification of data breaches to appropriate data protection authorities or data subjects, establishing means for data subjects to exercise rights in relation to their personal data and taking certain measures when engaging third-party processors.
-The GDPR increases our obligations with respect to clinical trials conducted in the EEA by expanding the definition of personal data to include coded data and requiring changes to informed consent practices and more detailed notices for clinical trial subjects and investigators.
-In addition, the GDPR confers a private right of action on data subjects and consumer associations to lodge complaints with supervisory authorities, seek judicial remedies, and obtain compensation for damages resulting from violations of the GDPR.
-It also provides that EEA member states may make their own laws and regulations limiting the processing of personal data, including genetic, biometric or health data.
-Noncompliant companies face significant fines, which can be up to 4% of global revenues or €20 million, whichever is greater.
-Further, from January 1, 2021, companies have had to comply with the GDPR and also the United Kingdom GDPR, or the UK GDPR, which, together with the amended UK Data Protection Act 2018, retains the GDPR in UK national law.
-The UK GDPR mirrors the fines under the GDPR, i.e. fines up to the greater of €20 million (£17.5 million) or 4% of global turnover.
-The relationship between the United Kingdom and the European Union in relation to certain aspects of data protection law remains unclear, and it is unclear how United Kingdom data protection laws and regulations will develop in the medium to longer term.
+For example, the collection, use, disclosure, transfer or other processing of personal data, including personal health data, of individuals in the European Economic Area (EEA), is subject to the EU General Data Protection Regulation ("EU GDPR"), as well as national data protection laws in effect in the member states of the EEA, and similar processing of personal data regarding individuals in the United Kingdom (UK) is governed by the UK General Data Protection Regulation ("UK GDPR") and the UK Data Protection Act 2018.
+In this document, "GDPR" refers to both the EU GDPR and the UK GDPR, unless specified otherwise.
+The UK GDPR is currently largely in line with the EU GDPR, but the data protection regimes may diverge more in the future.
+The GDPR imposes stringent requirements on companies that process personal data, including requirements relating to processing health-related and other sensitive data, obtaining consent of the individuals to whom the personal data relates, establishing a legal basis for processing, providing information to individuals regarding data processing activities, implementing safeguards to protect the security and confidentiality of personal data that requires the adoption of administrative, physical and technical safeguards to protect such information, providing notification of data breaches to appropriate data protection authorities or data subjects, establishing means for data subjects to exercise rights in relation to their personal data and taking certain measures when engaging third-party processors.
+The GDPR's definition of personal data includes coded data and it imposes rules relating to informed consent practices and for clinical trials and notices for clinical trial subjects and investigators.
+Failure to comply with the requirements of the GDPR may result in warning letters, mandatory audits, orders to cease/change the use of data, and financial penalties, including fines, which can be up to 4% of global revenues or €20 million (£17.5 million for the UK), whichever is greater.
+The GDPR also confers a private right of action on data subjects and consumer associations to lodge complaints with supervisory authorities, seek judicial remedies, and obtain compensation for damages resulting from violations of the GDPR.